 Targeting a niche audience like seniors requires a different approach to other segments.
 This is one of the topics we cover in our ebook and comprehensive online program – How To Sell Personal Training.
-So we thought we’d share some of key aspects that we teach in relation to targeting clients.
+So we thought we’d share some of the key aspects that we teach in relation to targeting clients.

-You need to dive a bit deeper, to understand their demographics, head space, and hangouts.
+You need to dive a bit deeper, to understand their demographics, headspace, and hangouts.
 If you can pin down these 3 areas, then you’ll be able to create really effective marketing that appeals directly to their needs.

 Let’s look at an example of what your ideal ‘active aging’ client could look like…

 Demographics are a traditional way of segmenting people by gender, age, education level, income, and family situation.
 Rather than simply saying that you want to target ‘older adults’, it’s better to be specific and target males aged 60-80 years old.

 You could talk about family, and how your services will give him the energy and strength to run around in the garden.
-Or play sports and continue to live an active life with their kids and grand kids.
+Or play sports and continue to live an active life with their kids and grandkids.

 If we were to pick a stereotype then we might say that he’s interested in gardening and golf.
 So perhaps he gets lower back pain from prolonged periods of bending over in the garden.
 In this case you could tailor your messaging to talk about how your training strengthens that particular area of the body, so he’ll experience less discomfort.

-Of course it’s important to align your offering with your client’s goals and challenges.
+Of course, it’s important to align your offering with your client’s goals and challenges.
 He may be concerned with maintaining fitness, flexibility, or balance in order to avoid falls.
 He may value feeling young at heart, but be worried that his body will let him down, or slow him down.
 So these are points that you can reference to show you understand what his needs are.

 It’s also worth thinking about what your clients’ objections are likely to be.
 Price is likely to crop up, so it’ll be really important to educate him on the value during your pitch (so he believes that the price is worth it).

-Well, it’s quite likely that he prefers to hangout out in-person rather than online (although you shouldn’t discount online entirely).
-He may like spending time at a nearby café, or be a member of a local bridge club.
+Well, it’s quite likely that he prefers to hangout out in person rather than online (although you shouldn’t discount online entirely).
+He may like spending time at a nearby café or be a member of a local bridge club.